The Affordable Care Act (ACA) has garnered a lot of debate since its implementation in 2010.

-So, in order to weigh both sides of the ongoing debate, we have jotted down a few of the more widespread Affordable Care Act pros and cons.
+To weigh both sides of the ongoing debate, here are a few of the often-debated Affordable Care Act pros and cons.

-The introduction of subsidies Subsidies make purchasing health insurance less expensive for those who qualify.
-Also, the implementation of the 80/20 rule means 80 percent of your premium dollars is spent on healthcare instead of administrative costs.
+Subsidies offer financial help2 Subsidies make purchasing health insurance less expensive for those who qualify.
+Also, the implementation of the 80/20 rule means 80% of your premium dollars is spent on healthcare instead of administrative costs.

-Free preventive care All qualified health insurance plans must provide 10 essential health benefits, including free preventive and wellness visits.
-No copay.
-No deductible.
-No coinsurance.
+Preventive care3 All qualified health insurance plans must provide 10 essential health benefits.
+These benefits include preventive care and wellness visits with no copay, deductible, or coinsurance.

-No surprise cancellations or pre-existing denials Insurance companies can’t cancel your policy because of a mistake on an application.
-Insurance companies also cannot deny coverage for a pre-existing condition (unless your plan is grandfathered).
+No pre-existing condition denials4 Insurance companies also cannot deny coverage for a pre-existing condition (unless your plan is grandfathered).

-Medicaid is more inclusive for many For states that have chosen to expand their program, Medicaid coverage now includes uninsured Americans under 138 percent of the poverty level.
+Medicaid is more inclusive for many5 For states that have chosen to expand their program, Medicaid coverage now includes uninsured Americans under 138% of the federal poverty level.

-Dependents stay under parents’ plan longer You can continue to have your children insured under your health plan until they are 26.
+Dependents can stay under parents’ plan longer6 Your children can be insured under your health plan until they are 26 years old.

-No more unreasonable limits Limits on lifetime benefits have been completely banned and annual limits phased out.
+No more limits7 Limits on lifetime benefits have been completely banned and annual limits phased out.
 (This does not include grandfathered plans).

-The cost has not decreased for everyone Many private plans were canceled because they did not comply with Obamacare.
-Those affected had to shop for new health insurance and may have ended up paying more for a plan that include benefits, such as maternity care, that they may not need.
+The cost has not decreased for everyone8,9 Those who do not qualify for subsidies may find marketplace health insurance plans unaffordable.
+Customers may end up paying more for a plan that includes benefits, such as maternity care, that they may not need.

-Loss of company-sponsored health plans Some businesses may find it more cost-effective to pay the penalty and let their employees purchase their own insurance on the exchanges rather than provide employer-sponsored coverage.
+Loss of company-sponsored health plans10 Some businesses may find it more cost-effective to let their employees purchase their own individual insurance on the exchanges rather than provide employer-sponsored coverage.

-Shrinking networks Many insurance companies made their provider networks smaller in an effort to cut costs while implementing ACA requirements.
-This left customers with fewer providers that are “in-network.”
+Shrinking networks12 Many insurance companies made their provider networks smaller to cut costs while implementing ACA requirements.
+This left customers with fewer providers that are “in network.”